 Kentucky Bankruptcy Exemptions

-Kentucky bankruptcy laws are designed to set you up for the best possible start going forward, while being fair to your creditors.
-This means that you can keep your assets as long as they are protected by an exemption.
-Those things everyone needs to live (think clothes, furniture and the like) stay with you even after your case is done, regardless of how much debt is discharged.
-Whatever does not fall under one of the Kentucky bankruptcy exemptions can be sold by the trustee for the benefit of your creditors.
-Since everything you own is only worth as much as you could sell it for, in its current condition, most folks who file Chapter 7 bankruptcy in Kentucky find that everything they have is protected.
-This is especially true because Kentucky has a $1,000 wildcard exemption you can use to protect anything you want.↑ Back to top
+Kentucky bankruptcy laws are designed to set you up for the best possible start going forward while being fair to your creditors.
+This means that you can keep your assets as long as they’re protected by an exemption.
+The things everyone needs to live (think: clothes, furniture, and the like) stay with you even after your case is done, regardless of how much debt you owe.
+There are also exemptions to protect up to a certain amount of equity in your home and car.

 Kentucky Bankruptcy Lawyer Cost

 In Kentucky, the cost of a bankruptcy lawyer is around $1,100–$1,200.
 Bankruptcy attorneys usually charge a flat fee, rather than billing by the hour.
 If you’re concerned about whether your assets will be protected, hiring a bankruptcy attorney and getting legal advice may be a good investment.
 Be sure to choose your attorney wisely and not just based on their cost.

 If you can't afford a lawyer to help you with your Chapter 7 bankruptcy in Kentucky, you may be eligible to get help from one of the four legal aid programs in the Bluegrass State.
 Kentucky Legal Aid covers the southwestern part of the state.
 If you are looking for legal aid a little closer to home, the Kentucky State Bar (the organization that governs lawyers) helps you find Kentucky legal aid options by county right on their website.